Pylon turn: Combat use

-The first notable combat use of the pylon turn was in the Vietnam War in 1964, with the development of the AC-47 Spooky gunship, which could fire miniguns mounted on the left side of the aircraft as the pilot circled the target.
+The first notable combat use of the pylon turn was in the Vietnam War in 1964, with the development of the AC-47 Spooky gunship, which could fire M134 Miniguns and M61 Vulcan rotary cannons mounted on the left side of the aircraft as the pilot circled the target.
 Later, the more advanced Lockheed AC-130 was used in the same way.
 Using this maneuver enabled gunners to fire continuously and efficiently at a stationary target for an extended period of time, without needing to make several passes.
 Another advantage of pylon turns was that the gunfire was accurate enough to be used even in close proximity to friendly troops, which had never before been possible in air power.

 A similar method is used by attack helicopters, on which the armament shoots forward.
 In this case the helicopter strafes sideways in a circle around a single target.
 This method improves shooting accuracy, increasing hit probability.